Navigating the Switchbacks of Life

 My background.

 I’m from Michigan, where I got my Bachelors of Social Work in 2005 from Siena Heights University.
-While in college, I was a dual sport athlete, a youth mentor, a volunteer at the Boys and Girls Club, and was an intern at a local foster care agency.
-It was working in the foster care system, that my really opened my eyes to how important social work was in impacting others lives.
-For my final senior project, I spent time volunteering at a residential treatment program for adjudicated female teens and focused on the issues they had in accessing proper nutritional health, wellness, and physical activities.
-It was an effort to bring attention and advocacy for the female teens to get better care while they adjudicated.
+In college, I was a dual sport athlete, a youth mentor, a volunteer at the Boys and Girls Club, and was an intern at a local foster care agency.
+For my final senior project, I spent time at a local facility for adjudicated adolescent females and focused my efforts on advocating for the improvement of their care during incarceration.

-In 2006, I moved to Miami, Florida for graduate school and received my Masters of Social Work from Barry University.
+I attended Barry University in Miami, Florida where I received my Masters of Social Work in 2006.
 While in graduate school, I worked with hurricane Wilma survivors, many who were displaced from their homes and living in FEMA trailers.
 I provided crisis counseling, ran support groups for children/families, and connected people to the resources they needed to rebuild their lives after the devestation of a natural disaster.

-In 2012, I began working in Colorado providing therapeutic care for adults struggling with various severe mental health and addiction issues.
-I was apart of a trauma informed care initiative that helped to improve access to quality mental health care in Colorado, especially in the Boulder and Denver areas.
+In 2012, I made the move to Colorado to provide therapy care for adults struggling with various severe mental health and addiction issues.
+I was apart of a trauma informed care initiative that helped to improve access to quality mental health care in Colorado.

-In 2015, I returned to Michigan to work in hospice care in the Detroit metro area.
+I returned to Michigan to work in hospice care in the Detroit metro area in 2015.
 I provided care for individuals and families navigating end-of-life issues, chronic pain, disease process, and grief/loss.
-I received the Rising Star award in 2016 for supporting the communities of Detroit.
+I spent a lot of time working in homes, hospitals, nursing homes, independent living facilities, group homes, memory care units throughout the communities of Detroit and metro Detroit.
+I received the Rising Star award in 2016 for my social work efforts.
+I especially enjoyed my time coordinating with the local VA and serving our veterans.

-I moved to Arizona in 2019 and worked in holisitic collaborative settings providing therapy for those struggling with chronic pain, addiction, and complex trauma.
+In 2019, I began working in Arizona at a holisitic collaborative clinic providing therapy for those struggling with chronic pain, addiction, and complex trauma.
+When COVID impacted our community, I helped shift in-person therapy care to a virtual care by running a telehealth based IOP treatment program.
 I also became involved in helping those impacted by the opioid epidemic by collaborating in building a new program at a major hospital system in Phoenix that helped provide treatment for pregnant women who struggled with alcohol and substance use.

 Switchback Therapy Logo